-MCAR-21.A.90B Standard
+MCAR-21.A.90B Standard Changes

-(a) Standard changes are changes to a type design:
+(a) Standard changes are changes to a type-certificate:

-- I. in relation to: - i. aeroplanes of 5700 kg Maximum Take-Off Mass (MTOM) or less; - ii. rotorcraft of 3175 kg MTOM or less; - iii. sailplanes, powered sailplanes, balloons and airships, as defined in ELA1 or ELA2, - 2. that follow design data included in certification specifications accepted by the CAA, containing acceptable methods, techniques and practices for carrying out and identifying standard changes, including the associated instructions for continuing airworthiness; and - 3. that are not in conflict with TC holders data.
+- 1. in relation to: - (i) aeroplanes of 5700 kg Maximum Take-Off Mass (MTOM) or less; - (ii) rotorcraft of 3175 kg MTOM or less; - (iii) sailplanes, powered sailplanes, balloons and airships, as defined in ELA1 or ELA2, - 2. that follow design data included in certification specifications accepted by the CAA containing acceptable methods, techniques and practices for carrying out and identifying standard changes, including the associated instructions for continuing airworthiness; and - 3. that are not in conflict with TC holders data.